 Health insurance in Libya

 It's important that expats have private health insurance while in Libya.
 Nonetheless, many times doctors will expect payment in cash immediately.
-Still, private healthcare provides safety and superior service to the ailing public services.
+Still, private healthcare provides safety and superior service to the ailing public sector.

 Expats should negotiate private health insurance as part of their employment contracts.